-Although heat is part of the name, you can use a heat pump for AC.
-It works by shifting heat instead of creating it (furnaces burn fuel to generate heat) which is why it can be used as a dual function unit.
-It's true that heat pumps can be very efficient, but most air conditioners are about equal in terms of energy efficiency.
+Although heat is in the name, you can use a heat pump for AC.
+It works by shifting heat instead of generating it (furnaces burn fuel to generate heat) which is why it also is used as a dual function system.
+It's true that heat pumps can be very efficient, although most air conditioners are roughly equivalent in terms of their efficiency.
 Just examine these two high quality cooling systems from Lennox.

 XC25 Air Conditioner